If you like Skforecast , please give us a star on GitHub! ⭐️

 data.head()

-When setting a frequency with the asfreq()
+When using the asfreq()

 print(f'Number of rows with missing values: {data.isnull().any(axis=1).mean()}')